Type-safe bitwise operations - TL;DR

 operator== , operator!=

-The description is only given for operator==
+The description is provided only for operator==

 -